Couchbase-Ecosystem/cbl-reactnative-docs/docs/DataSync/remote-sync-gateway.md

 ## Introduction

 Couchbase Lite for React Native provides API support for secure, bi-directional, synchronization of data changes between mobile applications and a central server database.
-It does so by using a *replicator* to interact with Sync Gateway.
+It does so by using a *replicator* to interact with Sync Gateway or Capella App Services.

 The *replicator* is designed to manage replication of documents and-or document changes between a source and a target database.
-For example, between a local Couchbase Lite database and remote Sync Gateway database, which is ultimately mapped to a bucket in a Couchbase Server instance in the cloud or on a server.
+For example, between a local Couchbase Lite database and Capella App Services endpoint, which is ultimately mapped to a bucket in a Couchbase Capella Couchbase cluster instance in the cloud.

-This page shows sample code and configuration examples covering the implementation of a replication using Sync Gateway.
+This page shows sample code and configuration examples covering the implementation of a replication using Sync Gateway or Capella App Services.

-Your application runs a replicator (also referred to here as a client), which will initiate connection with a Sync Gateway (also referred to here as a server) and participate in the replication of database changes to bring both local and remote databases into sync.
+Your application runs a replicator (also referred to here as a client), which will initiate connection with a Sync Gateway or Capella App Services endpoint (also referred to here as a server) and participate in the replication of database changes to bring both local and remote databases into sync.

 Subsequent sections provide additional details and examples for the main configuration options.

+## Couchbase Capella Free Tier

+Couchbase Capella offers a free tier that allows you to get started with Couchbase Capella and Couchbase Capella App Services.
+The free tier includes a single node Capella cluster.

+To get started with the free tier, see the documentation on [Couchbase Capella Free Tier](https://docs.couchbase.com/cloud/get-started/create-account.html).
+For new developers to the platform, Couchbase Capella free tier is the fastest way to get started trying out sync within your mobile application.

 ## Replication Concepts